Avo-k/black_numba/README.md

    1000    8  black king can castle to the queen side
    ```

-### Hash key
+### Hash key (zobrist hashing)

-The hash key is a 64-bit number which will be used as a unique key to store the position
+The hash key is a 64-bit integer which will be used as a unique key to store the position
 in the hash table alias [transposition table](https://www.chessprogramming.org/Transposition_Table).

 First we initialize random arrays for all pieces on all squares, each squares (for en passant),
 each castle rights combinations, and for the side to move.

-Then we simply XOR the corresponding key to each change with the current hash key of the position,
+Then we simply XOR the corresponding key with each change with the current hash key of the position,
 for example when we switch sides:
    `position.hash_key ^= side_key`